epellis/esta/README.md

 ## Development

 You are welcome to check the project out and try some of the demos provided.

+__WARNING__: Please note that at it's current state, Esta is pre-alpha and is experiences radical, breaking changes daily.

 ```
 git clone https://github.com/epellis/esta.git
 cd esta